 06:17 – At this point they start mentioning how much each steak weighs, which is maybe a fixation of restaurants, or restaurants in the 80s.
 They also mention that the steaks can be garnished with garlic butter or peanut sauce, which sounds nice in theory but this video has now turned me off the concept of garnishing and especially food.

 06:50 – The man says “ham steak and pineapple” is a family favourite.
-Again, this cannot be true and is complete lies, but I do remember Cobb & Co being a favourite amongst a certain kind of white person as a child, so I will let this man have his lie.
+Again, this cannot be true, but I do remember Cobb & Co being a favourite amongst a certain kind of white person as a child, so I will let this man have his lie.

 07:45 – A seafood medley, which has a place on this and many other menus across the world.
 It should have a place on one menu – in hell.

-08:45 – A side salad, consisting of a bed of lettuce and orange twist of course, and what looks like a whole damn tomato.
+08:45 – A side salad, consisting of a bed of lettuce and an orange twist, of course, and what looks like a whole damn tomato.

 09:00 – “Crispy onion rings.
 This is a new side dish.”
 Oh to live in a world where onion rings were novel and not a refuge of the hungover.